mechkit/solar_design_algorithm/standard/source/SDA_optimizer_string.md

     if( error_check.power_check_array ){ report_error( 'Array total power exceeds 10kW' );}

-The combined DC short circuit current from the array must be less than the maximum allowed per inverter MPPT channel.
-The combined current is the total current per MPP tracker input.
-A correction factor of 1.25 is applied to the STC module Isc to account for high irradiance conditions.
+The DC array can be oversized relative to the inverter, but the total DC power can not exceed 135% of the inverters AC output power.

-    error_check.current_check_inverter = ( array.combined_isc * 1.25 ) > inverter.isc_channel;
+    error_check.current_check_inverter = array.source.max_power > ( inverter.max_ac_output_current * interconnection.grid_voltage * 1.35 );
     // If error check is true, flag system design failure, and report notice to user. if( error_check.current_check_inverter ){ report_error( 'PV output circuit maximum current exceeds the inverter maximum dc current per MPPT input.' );}